Coralline algae: Soil conditioning

 The collection of unattached corallines (maërl) for use as soil conditioners dates to the 18th century.
 This is particularly significant in Britain and France, where more than 300000 t of Phymatolithon calcareum (Pallas, Adey & McKinnin) and Lithothamnion corallioides are dredged annually.

 Medicine and food

 The earliest use of corallines in medicine involved the preparation of a vermifuge from ground geniculate corallines of the genera Corallina and Jania.
 This use stopped towards the end of the 18th century.
 Medical science now uses corallines in the preparation of dental implants, where cell fusion provides the matrix for the regeneration of bone tissue.

 Maërl is also used as a food additive for cattle and pigs, as well as in the filtration of acidic drinking water.

 Aquaria

-As a colorful component of live rock sold in the marine aquarium trade, and an important part of reef health, coralline algae are desired in home aquariums for their aesthetic qualities, and ostensible benefit to the tank ecosystem.
+As a component of live rock sold in the marine aquarium trade, and a part of reef health, coralline algae are desired in home aquariums for their aesthetic qualities, and ostensible benefit to the tank ecosystem.